Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 The incremental downtime is estimated to have impacted earnings by approximately $0.15 per share.
 We have left the guidance midpoint unchanged for Retail EBITDA, which implies record fourth quarter earnings.
 We also lowered the annual sustaining CapEx guidance to $425 million to $475 million for 2017, partly associated with the pending sale of the Conda facility.

 While quarterly earnings can be influenced by a number of factors, I think it's important to put the earnings power of Agrium's free cash flow into perspective on an annualized basis, both in terms of size and quality.
 For example, even in the challenging nutrient price environment we have seen so far this year, Agrium expects to generate close to $1 billion in free cash flow in 2017.
 This would be double Agrium's existing dividend.
 In fact, we can cover the existing dividend by the contribution in free cash flow from Retail alone.
-Retail provides a stable and growing earnings base with the added benefit of countercyclical cash flow generation relative to the Wholesale business.
+Retail provides a stable and growing earnings base with the added benefit of counter-cyclical cash flow generation relative to the Wholesale business.

 Furthermore, with the anticipated strong fourth quarter, we expect our net-debt-to-EBITDA ratio to decline to roughly 3 times EBITDA by yearend.
 The rating agencies have placed Agrium on watch for a potential upgrade pending the merger.

-As Chief Integration Officer for Nutrien, I can assure you that the preparations for the completion of the merger with PotashCorp are at an advanced stage and we are confident that we'd be able to integrate this business quickly and effectively after close, and start achieving our targeted synergies as per our plan.
+As Chief Integration Officer for Nutrien, I can assure you that the preparations for the completion of the merger with PotashCorp are at an advanced stage and we are confident that we'll be able to integrate this business quickly and effectively after close and start achieving our targeted synergies as per our plan.
 We remain very confident that our expected $500 million of recurring synergy savings will be achieved within the first two years following the merger.

 I will now pass the call back to Chuck to discuss the outlook.